 According to CNN “Rethink your dog roaming freely” article, “All pets should wear collars and identification tags, particularly during car rides.”

 First, keep a printed record of your pet's name and even a photo in the car whenever you travel.
 That can help first-responders render aid or conduct a search in the event that you're unable to after a crash.
 Include vaccination records, directions for pet care and your veterinarian's contact info.”
-First responders, pet safety experts and fire fighters say there are other risks associated with the unrestrained animals involved in car accidents: pets run away and never been found, they survived crush but “then die when they flee from the scene and dart into traffic.”
+First responders, pet safety experts and fire fighters say there are other risks associated with the unrestrained animals involved in car accidents: pets run away and never been found, they survive the crash but “then die when they flee from the scene and dart into traffic.”
 Unrestrained frightened pets pose a threat to emergency workers, police, firefighters and paramedics by protecting their owner and attacking emergency people.
 Some dogs try to protect their owner and don’t allow paramedics to treat an injured person.
 This puts the life of the owner and others at risk.
 Authorities report that, in those cases, emergency workers are often forced to put the dogs down so they can save the injured person's life.

 It is also very important to keep your pet restrained.
 A dog or cat can climb on the vehicle’s dashboard, blocking the driver’s view, or jump down and block the gas and break pedals.
 Pets become projectile “missiles” if the car suddenly stops or makes a sharp turn.
 The consequences are obvious.
 Another danger: a pet can cause the car’s gearshift to engage. that moving vehicle could kill or injure pedestrians and the pet.

 In 2009, motor vehicle laws have to be changed to better regulate driving with pets in all 50 states.
 Here are some states with restraint laws:

 - Connecticut, California, New Hampshire, Massachusetts, Nevada, Washington, Oregon and Rhode Island charge fines from $50 to $200.